Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: The Need for Personalization in Affective Computing: Personal Factors

 \textbf{Culture}.
 As noted in the study of \cite{triandis1994culture}, the literature has extensively highlighted variations in social behavior across various societies and cultures.
-For example, researches on emotion recognition has found that considering cultural factors leads to greater accuracy \cite{elfenbein2002universality}.
+For example, researchers on emotion recognition have found that considering cultural factors leads to greater accuracy \cite{elfenbein2002universality}.
 Likewise, an investigation of engagement detection in HRI has uncovered variations in children's behaviors of engagement across different cultural backgrounds \cite{rudovic2017measuring}.
 These differences have been considered in the development of computational engagement models \cite{rudovic2018culturenet}.
-Research in HCI has demonstrated that both inter- and intra-country cultural disparities affect digital consumer engagement and the level of engagement with online marketing materials \cite{joosse2014cultural}.

 \textbf{Personality}.
-The literature also demonstrates the impact of personality on affective state.
+The literature also demonstrates the impact of personality on affective states.
 For example, in a triadic HRI study, researchers found a noteworthy relationship between participants' agreeableness and extroversion traits and their perceived enjoyment when interacting with an extroverted robot \cite{celiktutan2015computational}.
 Furthermore, investigations have delved into the impact of the users' personality on their level of engagement, disregarding the influence of the robot's personality.
 Results suggest that individuals with higher extroversion scores tend to engage in longer interactions with robots \cite{Ivaldi2015}.
-What's more, higher conscientiousness scores were linked to greater attentiveness and responsiveness during interactions \cite{cuperman2009big}.
-Conversely, people who obtained high scores in agreeableness reported experiencing more enjoyment during interactions in comparison to those who did not score high.
-Students with different personality traits, such as extroversion or introversion, also exhibit distinct behaviors to demonstrate the same cognitive and emotional states during learning.